 While many Americans race to submit their income tax returns on time each year, they forget about another important tax form: the FBAR (otherwise known as Foreign Bank Account Reporting or FinCEN Form 114).
-If you have FBAR filing requirements, then failing to submit this form can lead to a mountain of IRS penalties.
+For those who qualify, failing to submit this form can lead to a mountain of IRS penalties.

 We’ve helped countless clients resolve this issue, and we can do the same for you!
 We’ll help you understand who needs to file the FBAR, how to file it, and what could happen if you don’t.